 If you google Slovenia, a picture of the tiny island in the middle of Lake Bled will certainly be one of the top images.
 It’s one of the most visited places in Slovenia, so it can get a bit crowded.

 The walk around the lake is only 6 kilometers long and gives you a 360 view of the lake and the picturesque church on top of the small island in the middle.
 If you’re feeling energetic, take a walk up to the castle and explore its history or take a 30-minute hike up to Ojstrica (it gets a little steep!) for a truly spectacular view of the whole lake and its surroundings.

 A short 20-minute ride away from Bled you will find another glacial lake, lake Bohinj.
 More ‘rugged’ than Bled, it’s also less crowded and has a more dramatic panorama, with the mountains rising straight from the lake on one side.

 It’s also a great place to do some canoeing or kayaking.

-Soca is an Alpine river that stretches across 138 kilometres through Slovenia and Italy.
-It is best known for its emerald green colours and is a popular hiking and white-water rafting destination, however, the valley also offers a number of other activities that will help you unwind.
+Soca is an Alpine river that stretches across 138 kilometers through Slovenia and Italy.
+It is best known for its emerald green colors and is a popular hiking and white-water rafting destination, however, the valley also offers a number of other activities that will help you unwind.